Posted: October 26, 2021

 As we age, driving can become more difficult, and some seniors may need to retire from driving before they want to.
 One of the hardest conversations you can have with an aging parent is about their driving.
 Your parent has spent a lifetime driving to their social connections, and activities of daily life.
 It is a huge change to suddenly have a big piece of independence taken away from them.
 Understanding the signs that it may be time and knowing how to have the conversation with them will help you support your aging parent through this difficult life transition.

-Before putting the brakes on your parent’s driving, you’ll want to watch for signs that their ability to drive safely is declining.
+You may ask yourself, “when should elderly parents stop driving?”
+But before putting the brakes on your parent’s driving, you’ll want to watch for signs that their ability to drive safely is declining.
 If your parent struggles with dementia or has communication issues they may not be able to ask for directions or help in case of an emergency.
 Age does not determine when a parent should stop driving, the ability to drive safely does.
 However, aging may affect reaction time, motor skills, eyesight, memory, and hearing, which may affect their ability to drive.
 Some prescription drugs can also impair your parent’s ability to drive.
 Arthritis and stiff joints are common in older adults and can make it hard to look behind when changing lanes, shift a manual transmission, turn the steering wheel quickly, or brake safely.

 Here are a few warning signs of unsafe driving according to the AARP: